Sound Foundations NW

 Riverton Park tiny home village, Tukwila

-Building tiny homes is a practical and tangible way to help relieve the crisis of unsheltered homelessness all around us.
-You can be a part of this critical effort by supporting Sound Foundations NW.
+In times of limited resources, tiny homes are a practical and tangible way to help relieve the crisis of unsheltered homelessness all around us.
+You can be a part of this grassroots effort by supporting Sound Foundations NW.
 Please make a generous one-time or ongoing donation, today.
-If your situation allows, please consider sponsoring one or more complete tiny homes at the $4300 level.
+If your situation allows, please consider sponsoring one or more complete tiny homes at the $4500 level.

-Please know that your gift, at any amount, makes a visible difference right now as we strive for our ambitious $1M goal this year to complete our 500th tiny home and continue bringing our unsheltered neighbors inside and off the ground.
-Thank you!
+Please know that your gift, at any amount, makes a visible difference right now as we build towards our 700th tiny home and continue to bring our unsheltered neighbors inside and off the ground.

 Organization Data